dfinity/portal/docs/developer-docs/quickstart/hello10mins.md

 Note the way the message is constructed:

--   `dfx canister --network ic call` is setup for calling a canister on the IC.
+-   `dfx canister --network ic call` is the setup for calling a canister on the IC.

 -   `hello greet` means we are sending a message to a canister named `hello` and evoking its `greet` method. `dfx` knows which `hello` canister (out of the many in the IC), one refers to because a mapping of `hello` to a canister id is stored locally in `.dfx/local/canister_ids.json`.